Saturday, April 25, 2009

 The family goes to Mozart's Requiem - Howard becomes a parody machine.
 He makes fun of Mozart and Kiki's class but he is simultaneously loving towards his family.
 Jerome feels the complete opposite.
 This difference leads to an argument between Howard and Kiki (who is standing up for Jerome).
 The argument leads to the question: are there geniuses?
 Mozart died halfway through his creation and someone else had to finish it.
 Therefore, Kiki's argument that there must have been a genius making this music, has to be false.

-their anniversary party.
+Later in the novel, Kiki finds out that Howard had an affair with Claire.
+She realizes this on her own during their anniversary party.
 Also, the affair itself was not a one night stand, it was actually a three week long relationship between Howard and Claire.
 In terms of beauty and culture, Claire would typically be considered more beautiful than Kiki by American society as a whole.
 This is most likely what is so upsetting to Kiki.
 This comparison/difference may cause her to feel inferior to Claire and brings a new understanding as to why Howard would have chosen to have an affair on Kiki to begin with.
 It is also possible that the fact that Claire is on the same intellectual level as Howard makes Kiki even more angry with Howard.
 No matter what Howard's reason for cheating on Kiki was, it was the most heartbreaking thing he could have done to her.
 Choosing Claire, on top of everything else, makes it worse for Kiki who has decided to try and do the impossible: forgive Howard.

 Wednesday, April 8, 2009